6 Eating Habits That Slow Down Aging After 50

 "While the Mediterranean diet focuses primarily on fish and seafood as the source of protein, it does allow for red meat as well," says Best, "and its integration of healthy fats gives you a larger amount of omega-3 fatty acids, which are naturally anti-inflammatory and aid in healthy aging."

-As you can see, many of these eating habits are centered around lowering your intake of inflammatory, AGE-heavy foods like processed foods and refined carbohydrates, while incorporating plenty of whole foods and vegetables.
+As you can see, many of these eating habits are centered around lowering your intake of inflammatory, AGE-heavy foods like processed foods and refined carbohydrates, while incorporating plenty of vegetables, whole grains, fruit, protein, and fiber.

 A previous version of this story was published on November 7, 2021.
 It has been updated to include additional copy and proofreading revisions, additional research, and updated contextual links.

 - Source: https://www.bmj.com/content/366/bmj.l4414